 Metro

-Budapest’s city centre has a metro system with four lines in operation.
+Budapest’s city centre has a metro system with four lines running through 48 stations.
 This includes the historically significant Line 1, mainland Europe's oldest underground railway.
+The metro connects major train stations and seamlessly integrates with other forms of public transport in the city.

 Buses